We're thrilled to announce the launching of Project ClassAct, a new program through which we help fund teachers' classroom needs!

 To help ease the financial strain on both teachers and students, we've launched Project ClassAct.
 Through the program, we "adopt" one teacher each month and work to help him/her fund all their classroom needs.
 Whether basic supplies or advanced technology, we're determined to do all we can to enhance the educational experience for as many students as possible.

-Over the course of the month, we're looking forward to raising funds for Mrs. Canady, to help her further enhance her teaching efforts.
+We're looking forward to raising funds for Ms. Warasila over the course of the month, to help her further enhance her teaching efforts.

 © 2020 The Marcus Harris Foundation.
 All Rights Reserved.